GoranTopic/slavery-js/README.md

 .slave( async (parameter, slave) => { // create the salve
             /*
              * it takes a function which is to be run then master runs: 'slave.run(params)
-             * the params passed to slave.run(params) is the first paramter of this function, in this case 'counter'.
+             * the params passed to slave.run(params) is the first parameter of this function, in this case, 'counter'.
-             * the second is the slave object.
+             * The second is the slave object.
              * */
             let timeout = make_timeout(parameter);
             let s = await timeout;